-How to Honor Thanksgiving
+How to Honor Thanksgiving Your Way

 Do you still celebrate holidays the way you did when you were a kid?
 I don't.
 (If you're happy with your Thanksgiving traditions awesome!
 If you're ready for a shift, read ahead.)

-One of the opportunities when creating your life anew, is to explore inherited traditions and rituals.
+One of the opportunities when creating your life anew is to explore inherited traditions and rituals.
 Whether they're religious or secular you get to choose again and re-invent them.

 Ready to Honor Thanksgiving Your Way?

 It took me a bit to figure out how I'd prefer to celebrate.
 Today, my Thanksgivings include food and family and none of the drama.
-Less peaks and valleys, more quiet and ongoing joy.
+Fewer peaks and valleys, more quiet and ongoing joy.
 I notice the abundance of what matters most.
 I find that I need less and less.
 Life is more spontaneous and joyous.
 Grace arises frequently.

 As you set about to honor the energy of Thanksgiving your way allow yourself to focus on what it means to you.
 You might . . .

 - focus less on food, more on family and friends

 - release old holiday habits, invent new traditions